therealzoxide/archdots/README.md

 xdg-desktop-portal-gnome - used for screenshare in niri
 xdg-desktop-portal-gtk - used for filepicker in niri
 foot - simplest wayland terminal
-bemenu - app launcher and power menu (dmenu clone)
+fuzzel - app launcher and power menu
-j4-dmenu-desktop - lets bemenu search desktop entries instead of path
 polkit-gnome - policy kit agent, needed for GUI authentication
 wl-clipboard - its your clipboard
 xwayland-satellite - niri does not have native xwayland support, you need this to run x11 apps